 (An ADDITIONAL or NEW LEVY will increase taxes)

-Charges by your city, township, or county to cover the cost of improvements or services.
+Special Assessments - Taxes from your city, township, or county to cover the cost of improvements or services.